wavemotion-dave/ColecoDS/README.md

 Blend Mode (DSi) :
 -----------------------
-A huge change is the new "blend mode" which I borrowed from my scheme on StellaDS.
+ColecoDS supports a "blend mode" which I borrowed from my scheme on StellaDS.
 In this mode, two frames are blended together - this is really useful when playing games like Space Fury or Galaxian where the bullets on screen are only 1 pixel wide and the DSi LCD just doesn't hold onto the pixels long enough to be visible.
 These games were designed to run on an old tube TV with phosphor which